Polkadot-Blockchain-Academy/pba-content/CONTRIBUTING.md

 ### Slides

-When writing slides, you can choose to separate slides either vertically or horizontally:
+When writing slides, separate each one using `---`.

-- To separate slides horizontally, use `---` between slides.
-- To separate slides vertically, use `----` between slides.
+Optionally, you can separate slides vertically using `----` between slides.

-If several slides fit closely with some core topic being presented, we recommend you stack those slides vertically.
+If several slides fit closely with some core topic being presented, it may be a good idea to stack those slides vertically.
 For example, imagine the core topic was "Code Highlight & Transitions":

 <img src="./assets/contributing-examples/vertical-slides.png" alt="vertical-slides" width="300"/>